mercedes-benz/ardep/boards/mercedes/ardep/doc/power_scheme/index.rst

 The Internally generated 5V and 3.3V supply rails are accessible via the Mainboard’s pin headers and the spring contact headers.

-For detailed pinout information please refer to the :ref:`board_pinout`.
+For detailed pinout information please refer to the :ref:`ardep_board`.

 Voltage Inputs
 ===============